 Standing and/or ad hoc committees may be appointed to study and to recommend courses of action in response to department, building or District needs.
 These committees may be appointed by the Board of Education, the Superintendent or other administrators, with the knowledge of the Superintendent, and in accordance with the range of responsibilities of the appointing body or administrator to whom the committee shall report.
 The composition of each committee shall reflect its purpose and each committee shall have a clear assignment.

 Adopted: 11/16/05Back to Top

 Policy 4260 Evaluation of the Superintendent

-The Board of Education shall conduct annually a formal performance evaluation of the Superintendent.
-The formal procedures used to complete the evaluation are to be filed in the District Office, and to be made available for review by any individual, no later than August 1 of each year.
+The Board of Education shall complete annually a formal performance evaluation of the Superintendent, no later than June 30.
+The formal procedures used to complete the evaluation are to be filed in the District Office, and available for review by any individual, no later than August 1 of each year.